rss logo

 Source: https://serverfault.com.

-• Enable WireGuard debug:
+• Enable WireGuard debug mode:

 root@host:~# modprobe -r wireguard && modprobe wireguard dyndbg